EldridgeMisnomer/NGen/README.md

 #### Normal Repeat Type

-A `normal` repeat type will repeat a number of times between its miniumum and maximum following a normal or gaussian distribution, with the mean equal to the minimum and the standard deviation calculated so that the maximum is possible but very unlikely (somewhere between 0.1 and 0.01%).
+A `normal` repeat type will repeat a number of times between its minimum and maximum following a normal or gaussian distribution, with the mean equal to the minimum and the standard deviation calculated so that the maximum is possible but very unlikely (somewhere between 0.1 and 0.01%).
 The default min is 0 and the default max is 4.
 This means that 0 is the most likely number of repeats, 1 is less likely than 0, 2 is less likely than 1, 3 is less likely than 2, and 4 is the least likely of all possibilities.

 **TODO** explain this better when my head is more screwed on, also think of an example below